SnokTrok/cryptoTracker/devlog/entry4.md

 ```

 I am aware that the devloper(s) working on OHLCscan are implementing and actively developing DEX endpoints as part of their api and I will be looking at this at a later date.

+from learning about websockets I would like to try to implement my own in the form of a realtime Unity multiplayer project, one to add to the list for sure!